alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # computer-vision-xenopus-tadpole-tracker
-Program with OpenCV (Python / C++) and Tensorflow that tracks and records data of *Xenopus laevis* tadpoles.
+Program with OpenCV (Python / C++) and Tensorflow that tracks and records data of multiple *Xenopus laevis* tadpoles at once.

-Will use Faster R-CNN algorithm with retrained neural network image classifier for tadpole detection.

-In addition to detection, tracking is the other major challenge to be solved- will construct decision tree classifiers / kNN / similar machine learning algorithms for trajectory prediction and correction.
+There are two major components of this tracker program: **Detection** and **Tracking**.
+  * detection is the process of finding regions of interest (ROI) in each frame (image) from the video input stream
+  * tracking is the process of connecting where each animal was in previous frames to each sequential frame; i.e. connecting the ROIs to individual tadpoles.
+This becomes complicated when tracking multiple animals, because collisions and collusions become possible.
+Therefore, trajectory prediction and other algorithms need to be implemented.

+Detection: The best approach is to use a convolutional neural network.
+This program will implement the Faster R-CNN algorithm,  retrained for detection of Xenopus tadpoles.

+Tracking (trajectory prediction specifically): The best approach to this challenge is to train a sequential neural network on recorded tadpole movement data.

 Project is in collaboration with neuroscience researchers at Bard College.